Xilinx/Xilinx_Kria_KV260_Workshop/ffplay_windows.md

-# Instructions of how to use ffplay on Windows
+# How to install ffplay on Windows

 To download the files for ffplay go to the following link: [FFmpeg](https://ffmpeg.org/download.html#build-windows)